 Types of Interpersonal Violence

-If you’re experiencing abuse or are in an unhealthy relationship, you should create a safety plan.
+Safety planning is an important tool to use if you are in an abusive or unhealthy relationship.
+Feel free to meet with someone in person to create a safety plan.
 Whether you decide to end the relationship or stay, it's a good idea to empower yourself with the knowledge of how to act in different scenarios.

 Contact the Office of the Dean of Students at 208-885-6757 or email firstname.lastname@example.org.